Ruth Rowland Nichols: Career as a pilot

-On 14 February 1932, Nichols set a new world altitude record of 19,928 feet for diesel-powered aircraft at Floyd Bennett Field, NY while flying in a Lockheed Vega.
+On 14 February 1932, Nichols set a new world altitude record of 19,928 feet for diesel-powered aircraft at Floyd Bennett Field in Brooklyn, New York, while flying in a Lockheed Vega.
 On 3 November, an attempt at breaking Earhart's transcontinental record failed when Nichols' aircraft skidded off the runway at Floyd Bennett Field while taxiing, went into a ground loop, and was badly damaged as the port wing dug in, although the pilot escaped injury.
 On 29 December, Nichols became the first woman pilot of a commercial passenger airline, flying for New York and New England Airways.
 In 1935, Nichols joined the British-based Women's Engineering Society, at the time the only organisation in the world for women engineers and pilots.

 On 21 October 1935, Nichols was critically injured in a crash during a private flight in Troy, New York.
 The flight was to be an airborne wedding for two couples over New York City, but the plane, a Curtiss Condor, registration NC725K, crashed shortly after takeoff, killing the pilot.
 Nichols received a broken left wrist, ankle and nose, contusions, burns and "possible internal injuries", according to newspaper accounts of the crash.
 She was unable to fly for nearly a year after.
 When she returned to flying, Nichols went to work for the Emergency Peace Campaign, a Quaker organization that sought to promote peaceful resolution to international conflicts then brewing.
 In 1939, she headed Relief Wings, a civilian air service that performed emergency relief flights and assisted the Civil Air Patrol during World War II.
 Nichols would eventually attain the rank of lieutenant colonel in the Civil Air Patrol.

 Following the war, Nichols became involved in other humanitarian efforts, using her celebrity to bring attention to causes and to raise funds.
 She organised a mission of support for UNICEF, including piloting a round-the-world tour in 1949.
 During this tour, on August 14, she joined the crew of a Transocean Air Lines flight carrying 47 Italian immigrants on behalf of the International Refugee Organization to Caracas, Venezuela.
 During the flight, the plane accidentally overflew Shannon (a planned stopover) and, despite turning around, was forced to ditch in Galway Bay at 2:40 am the following morning.
 All but 8 of the 58 on board were rescued.
 In the 1950s, she served as director of women's activities for Save the Children, director of the women's division of the United Hospital Fund, and field director for the National Nephrosis Foundation.